dengsgo/go-decorator/README.md

 ## Feature

-- Use `//go:decoratorfunctionName` to annotate a function with the decorator `decoratorfunctionName` for quick sample code injection, non-intrusive changes to function behavior, and control of logic flow;
+- Use `//go:decor decoratorfunctionName` to annotate a function with the decorator `decoratorfunctionName` for quick sample code injection, non-intrusive changes to function behavior, and control of logic flow;
 - Define a function of type `func(*decor.Context)`, which can be used as a decorator for any top-level function.
 - support the use of multiple (line) `//go:decor` decorators to decorate functions.
 - Provide helpful error hints to detect problems at compile time and give the cause and line number of the error (e.g. undefined decorator or unreferenced package, etc.).